DataDog/integrations-core/docs/proposals/integrations_release_cycle.md

 A pre-release testing checklist is out of the scope of this RFC but in general an engineer must consider that changes in a PR could be used right after the release by any users on any supported Agent version and platform.

+The release process will stay manual, since the release commit has to be signed by an authorized Datadog engineer in order to trigger the build pipeline and make the package generally available.
+This means that exceptions to the proposed workflow will still be possible; for example, if two different PRs for the same integrations are good to go at the same time, they can be shipped within the same release, at the discretion of the engineer who will sign the release commit.

 - **Strengths**:
   - Well defined release process, predictable and reliable.